 - Hearing about or visiting the place where the abuse occurred.

 - Becoming a parent, or being close to a child who turns the age the man was when the abuse was perpetrated.

 - When a relationship breaks down, or when a partner insists that for a relationship to survive you must see a counsellor.

 - When there are public inquiries into abuse or assault (e.g. The Royal Commission, Forde Inquiry).

-- If the police contact you seeking further evidence for a prosecution.
+- If the police contact you seeking evidence for a prosecution.

-- Reliving the assault through flashbacks, nightmares, etc.
+- Reliving the assault through flashbacks or nightmares.

 - When a partner offers support and understanding.

 - When a man feels he must deal with it or die!